jordany33/labyrinthine-bfs-explorer/README.md

 - `bfsIsValid` and `pathIsValid`: Validate potential moves within the grid.

-- `BreadthFirstSearch`: Implements the BFS part of the WaveFront algorithm.
+- `BreadthFirstSearch`: Implements the BFS to explore the grid and mark distances.

-- `findPath`: Finds and marks the shortest path from the start to the goal.
+- `findPath`: Identifies and highlights the shortest path from the start to the goal.

-- `resultArray`: Sets up the visual representation of the result grid.
+- `resultArray`: Constructs the visual representation of the result grid.

 - `printToFile`: Outputs the environment and result arrays to a file.

 ## Usage

-1. Clone the repository.
+1. Clone the LabyrinthineBFSExplorer repository.
-2. Compile and run the program.
+2. Compile and initiate the program.
-3. Follow the on-screen prompts to input the grid dimensions, impassable terrain percentage, goal position, and start position.
+3. Follow the on-screen guidelines to input the grid dimensions, the percentage of impassable terrain, the goal position, and the starting point.
-4. The program will display the grid environment and the shortest path (if available).
+4. The simulator will visualize the grid environment and, if feasible, the shortest pathway.
-5. Results are also saved to a file named "wave.txt".
+5. The outcomes are also archived in a file titled "labyrinthine.txt".

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+LabyrinthineBFSExplorer is open source and accessible under the [MIT License](LICENSE).